irskep/sphinx-better-theme/docs/demos/sphinx.rst

     term
         A string defined in the glossary.

-Here I reference the :term:`glossary` term.
+Here we reference the :term:`glossary` term.

 productionlist
 ^^^^^^^^^^^^^^